-Screen printing heat transfers can seem daunting but in reality it’s actually fairly easily.
-If properly produced, plastisol heat transfers can last almost as long as a direct print and can be much easier to apply in certain scenarios.
-Screen printing your own heat transfers can be a feasible solution for many scenarios a screen printer often faces.
-Here are a few ways screen printing your own transfers can help your business!
+Screen printing heat transfers can seem daunting but in reality, it’s fairly simple.
+If made properly, plastisol heat transfers can last almost as long as a screen prints and can be much easier to apply in certain scenarios.
+Here are a few ways screen printing your own transfers can help your business:

-- Decorating hats: Have you ever tried screen printing a hat?
-Not fun!
-However printing a transfer on a flat piece of transfer paper and then using a cap heat transfer press to transfer the design onto the hat is actually very easy.
-Also since hats are not often washed, there is really no difference in the longevity of the print.
+- Decorating Hats: Screen printing hats is no easy feat.
+However, printing a transfer on a flat piece of transfer paper and then using a cap heat transfer press to transfer the design onto the hat is easy.
+Since hats are not often washed, there is really no difference in the longevity of the print.

-- Names for sports: Rather than exposing a screen with a bunch of names on it and having to custom place it over t-shirts for the correct position, why not screen print names on a heat transfer sheet, cut them out, and then just heat press them onto the shirt.
+- Names for Sports Apparel: Instead of exposing a screen with a bunch of names on it and having to custom place it over garments for the correct position, do a heat transfer.
+Screen print names on a heat transfer sheet, cut them out, and then heat press them onto the garment.
 You can even screen print numbers and heat transfer those as well.
-With numbers however using a vinyl plotter for printing numbers with heat transfer vinyl may be a little easier.
+Note that using a vinyl plotter for printing numbers with heat transfer vinyl may be a little easier.

-- Blanket customer orders: If you have a customer that wants to pick up shirts as they need them off to print transfers for them and store them so that they can be transferred at a later date when the customer desires.
+- Blanket Customer Orders: If you have a customer that wants to pick up shirts as they need them, print and store transfers for them so that they can be heat pressed whenever the customer desires.

 How do screen printed heat transfers work?
 A plastisol heat transfer can be screen printed with standard plastisol ink or a special plastisol ink specifically designed for screen printing transfers.
 If you are not solely screen printing transfers you can use your standard plastisol ink.
 The ink is printed in reverse (reverse image) onto a heat transfer paper that has a special coating on it which will release the ink once heat pressed.
-After the ink is printed an adhesion power is typically sprinkled onto the wet ink which helps it to adhere to the shirt during heat pressing.
-The ink is then gel cured but not cured completely.
-Once gel cured the transfer can be heat pressed onto a garment at any time.
+After the last ink color is printed, an adhesive powder is sprinkled onto the wet ink (this is what helps the transfer to adhere to the shirt during heat pressing).
+The ink is then gelled — but not cured.
+To gel an ink is to get it to a stable, dry state where the ink can't be smudged if accidentally bumped against something.
+Once gelled, the transfer can be heat pressed onto a garment at any time.

-- A screen: As we will explain later, when you screen print a transfer you typically need a heavier deposit of ink through the screen.
-We recommend using a 110 mesh screen but you can use anywhere between the range of 86-156.
+- Screen: When you screen print a transfer, you typically need a heavier deposit of ink through the screen.
+For beginners, we recommend using a 110 mesh screen, but you can use anywhere between the range of 86-156.

 - A dual edge coater with a round coating edge.